-Phases of the Moon- Recall the period of the lunar phase cycle (29.5 days) Lunar Cycle
+Phases of the Moon4.9 - Understand the lunar phase cycle

 We are familiar with looking at the Moon and seeing it change shape.
 Sometimes it is a thin crescent, sometimes half full and totally full.
 As we observe the Moon from Earth it shows a repeated pattern of phases every month during its orbit.
 These are called the phases of the Moon.

 All light from the Moon is reflected light from the Sun.
 As the Moon orbits the Earth, we see different amounts of sunlight reflected from its surface depending on its position relative to the Sun.
 If we observed the Moon from the Sun its surface would always be fully illuminated.
 No more than 50% of its surface can ever be lit at once.

 The new Moon marks the start of these phases.
 A new Moon is dark and difficult to see as it will appear near the sun in the daytime and not visible.
 This is because the Moon lies between the Sun and Earth and the unlit side is facing towards us.

 Over the next seven days, more of the Moon is visible.
 The moon is said to be waxing.
 A crescent appears and the amount visible grows larger to a half moon.
 From the northern hemisphere of Earth, we see the right-hand side lit and the left-hand side dark.
 The reverse is true of all these phases if you were observing from the southern hemisphere.

 Confusingly, the Moon is at the stage of its orbit called First Quarter as it is a quarter of the way around its orbit (even though it's half full).
 When it is half full it is said to be at ‘dichotomy’.